 FERGUSSON, James.
 Ayr 22.1.1808 — London 9.1.1886.
-British (Scots) Architect and Historian of Indian architecture.
+British (Scottish) Architect and Historian of Indian architecture.
 Son of Dr. William F., a noted army surgeon and medical author, educated at Edinburgh High School and at Hounslow.
-He came early to Calcutta and served at Fairlie, Fergusson & Cny, where his elder brother (and earlier other relatives) was a shareholder.
+He came early to Calcutta and served at Fairlie, Fergusson & Cny, where his elder brother (and before him other relatives) was a shareholder.
 He soon founded his own indigo factory and luckily parted from the mother company before its bankruptcy.
-In ten years he earned a wealth, so that he was able to leave business and concentrate on archaeological research.
+In ten years he earned a wealth, so that he was capable of leaving the business and concentrating on archaeological research.
 He travelled around India studying its ruins in 1835-42.
 In 1842 he returned to England and settled down in London for the rest of his life.
 In 1845 again visited India.
 In 1856-58 he was the general manager of Crystal Palace Company and in 1868 secretary to A. H. Layard at the Ministry of public works, then an inspector of the ministry.
 However, as a layman he was not much appreciated in public life (nevertheless C.I.E. and LL.D. of Edinburgh).
 He died of a stroke.

 Publications: “On the Rock-Cut Temples of India”, JRAS 8, 1846, 30-92.

 – An Essay on the Ancient Topography of Jerusalem.
-1847; The Temples of the Jews and other Buildings in the Haram Area of Jerusalem.
+16+188 p.
+L. 1847; The Temples of the Jews and other Buildings in the Haram Area of Jerusalem.
 18+304 p.
 8 pl.
 L. 1878; articles about the location of the grave of Jesus.

 – “The History of Pointed Arch”, Tr. of Royal Inst. of British Architects 1849; “The Architecture of Southern Italy”, ibid.
 1850; “The Architecture of Niniveh”, ibid.
 1851.

 – An Historical Enquiry into the true Principles of Beauty in Art: More Especially with Reference to Architecture.
 16+537 p.
 5 pl.
 L. 1849 (a rare book).

 – The Parthenon: an essay on the Mode by which Light was introduced in Greek and Roman Temples.
 8+135 p.
 4 pl.
 L. 1883; a great number of articles, especially in his later years.